Restaurant Break-Even Formula (In Dollars and In Covers)

 What this looks like in the calculator #

-The break-even calculator on this site asks for fixed costs, variable cost structure (as a percentage or in dollars per cover), and your average check.
-It returns both formulas and margin of safety.
-Run alongside the prime cost calculator for the full operational picture.
+The break-even calculator on this site asks for your fixed costs, your variable cost structure (as a percentage or in dollars per cover), and your average check.
+Plug those in and it hands back both formulas plus the margin of safety.
+Run it next to the prime cost calculator and you’ve got the whole operational picture in front of you.

 What to do today #

 Pull last month’s P&L. Tag every line as fixed or variable.
-Add the labor floor to fixed.
+Remember to push the labor floor into fixed.
 Run both formulas.
-The break-even covers number is the new gut check, if today’s covers fall below it, you are not making money.
-If covers exceed it by 30%+, you have a healthy margin of safety.
+The break-even covers number is your new gut check: if today’s covers fall below it, you’re not making money, simple as that.
+Clear it by 30% or more and you’ve got a healthy margin of safety to work with.

-This number changes when rent goes up, when wages shift, when food cost trends, or when you change your menu mix.
-Run it quarterly at minimum.
-Run it whenever a major cost line moves.
+This number moves every time rent goes up, wages shift, food cost creeps, or you mess with the menu mix.
+Run it quarterly at the bare minimum, and run it again the day any big cost line moves on you.

 Sources: Toast, Restaurant365, Lightspeed, NRA 2024 Industry Factbook, Baker Tilly Restaurant Industry Benchmark Report.